 whether or not the taxi-car is occupied by a passenger during the whole of that journey.

-(4) In subregulation (3) “a 30 km radius” means a 30 km radius of the post office designated in the relevant taxi-car licence.
+(4) In subregulation (3) a 30 km radius means a 30 km radius of the post office designated in the relevant taxi-car licence.

 (5) The hirer of a taxi-car shall pay any tolls and parking fees incurred during the hiring at the hirer’s request.